sfepy/sfepy/doc/users_guide.rst

   where

+    * <name> - the integral name - it has to begin with 'i'!
     * <kind> - volume 'v' or surface 's' integral
     * <rule> - <family>_o<order>_d<dimension>, available quadratures are in sfe/fem/quadratures.py - it is still preliminary and incomplete